KodaZenji/baseMatch/README.md

 Ratings are only available for staked dates and highlight serious participants.”

 Built on Base for fast, low-cost transactions.
-No real money is used during testing.

 ---

-How to Test BaseMatch (Base Sepolia)
+How to CREATE an account

 Go here 👉🏾 https://basematch.app

-1️⃣ Create an account with email and connect a wallet (MetaMask or any EVM wallet)
+1️⃣ Create an account with email or connect a wallet (MetaMask or any EVM wallet)

-2️⃣ Switch your wallet network to Base Sepolia
+2️⃣ Switch your wallet network to Base Mainnet

-3️⃣ Get Base Sepolia ETH for gas (from any Sepolia faucet)

-4️⃣ Get testnet USDC

-> Need test USDC for Base Sepolia?
-Use Circle’s official faucet 👉 https://faucet.circle.com/
-Select Base Sepolia

-5️⃣ Create a profile, match, and test the app to its limits:
+3️⃣ Create a profile, match, and test the app to its limits:

 Match with others